signalfx/enhanced-rds-monitoring/README.md

-# SignalFx Enhanced RDS Monitoring Integration
+# Splunk Observability Cloud (aka SignalFx) Enhanced RDS Monitoring Integration

-These instructions describe the steps to deploy the Lambda function to parse and report your Enhanced RDS metrics to SignalFx.
+These instructions describe the steps to deploy the Lambda function to parse and report your Enhanced RDS metrics to Splunk Observability Cloud.
 You can deploy the function either from the Serverless Application Repository (which is recommended) or by building and deploying from source.

 ## Installation
-Choose a deployment method and follow the steps below to encrypt your SignalFx access token, customize the metrics sent to SignalFx, and create and deploy the Lamda function.
+Choose a deployment method and follow the steps below to encrypt your Splunk Observability Cloud (formerly: SignalFx) [access token](https://docs.splunk.com/Observability/admin/authentication-tokens/org-tokens.html#manage-access-tokens), customize the metrics sent to Splunk, and create and deploy the Lamda function.

 ### Prerequisites
 Before you begin, you must enable the Enhanced Monitoring option for the RDS instances you want to monitor using this integration.
 [Click here for instructions on enabling Enhanced Monitoring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html).